Thanks for visiting this page, as I know it means that you might be interested in lending a hand! Of course you are!

 Here are those links I mentioned above…

 Amazon.com – It’s the #1 online retailer…so don’t forget to click on this link the next time you’re about to shop for anything!

 Travel insurance from WorldNomads.com – You can buy, extend and claim online even after you’ve left home.
 Recommended by Lonely Planet, World Nomads travel insurance is available to people from over 150 countries and is designed for adventurous travellers with cover for overseas medical, evacuation, baggage and activities such as skiing and snowboarding.

-Bluehost – I use Bluehost as the server for all of my websites – it’s cheap (no more than $6.95/month), reliable, user-friendly and their customer service is unreal (average response time of less than 10 minutes to questions I’ve emailed them).
+Bluehost – I use Bluehost as the server for many of my websites – it’s cheap (no more than $6.95/month), reliable, user-friendly and their customer service is unreal (average response time of less than 10 minutes to questions I’ve emailed them).